Haijian06/EartAgent/README.md

 ### 🚀 Getting Started Quickly

-1. In the following examples we use the China Tongyi Big Model as an example:
+1. In the following examples we use the China Tongyi Model as an example:

    > You need to apply api_key in advance, [apply](https://dashscope.console.aliyun.com/apiKey) according to your needs:
    >```python